Char-Hunt/Projects-portfolio/README.md

 ## Task 6.
 Retrieve all employees not in IT

-So, your team is gearing up for one more update, and it's already been rolled out to the computers over in the Information Technology department.
-Now, the next step involves getting the lowdown on employees who reside outside the IT realm.
-To accomplish this, you're going to use the NOT operator, a convenient tool in SQL that we can use to get it done.
+Our intrepid team is gearing up for one more update, and it's already been rolled out to the computers over in the Information Technology department.
+The next step involves getting the lowdown on employees who reside outside the IT realm.
+To accomplish this, you're going to use the <code>NOT</code> operator, a convenient tool in SQL that we can use to get it done.
 Here's a sneak peek at how you'll do it:

 ![71844d4y798ugef037_6](https://github.com/Char-Hunt/Projects-portfolio/assets/138831832/9f2aeaf5-323d-4273-bed5-fdc0baa67b60)